bgoncharuck/saveme/README.md

 - Notifications, which work and close correctly with timer itself.
 For regular call timer use.
 So it will work on background.
 - A way to send SMS without 2 additional permissions.
 For main purpose of saving life.
 If the phone call was not delivered.
 - Check if call was delivered and call other number from numbers list otherwise.
+- Ukranian, English, German and Russian languages are done so far.
+You can add other languages in file lib/theme/language.dart by implementing ILanguageSetting interface.

 ### If you want change or publish it